 It is worth clarifying here, ranking for a large number of keywords does not necessarily indicate success.
 Lots of keywords exist and it’s inherently easier to rank for some than others.
 With that caveat covered let’s look at who is dominating, with the assumption that more keywords = better.

 Winner: Yoast – 64.42

-Another big victory for Yoast, who have exceptional SEO content.
+Another big victory for Yoast, a site that boats exceptional SEO content.
 Despite not having a backlink profile anywhere near the size of sites like Moz or Backlinkio their content strategy and targeting seem centred on delivering actionable useful content.

-Amongst their “how to”, “what are” and “the definitive guide to” Yoast are fantastic at adding step by step pictures to support their instructional content.
+Amongst their “how to”, “what are” and “the definitive guide to” Yoast is fantastic for step by step pictures that support their instructional content.

 With this content and alongside their plugins and services (products), which have mass appeal to wordpress site owners, they seem to have effectively grasped the value of sharing “recipes” for SEO success.

 This is a testament to google ranking pages that help users solve problems or achieve a goal over those that don’t.

 Number of Keywords Ranking Top 10 per Page